pairinteraction/pairinteraction/docs/contribute/getting_started.rst

       $env:CMAKE_TOOLCHAIN_FILE = "$env:VCPKG_ROOT\scripts\buildsystems\vcpkg.cmake"

-  Then, to install the dependencies of the C++ backend from :github:`our configuration file <tree/master/vcpkg.json>`, run the following command in the root directory of the pairinteraction repository:
+  Then, to install the dependencies of the C++ backend from :github:`our configuration file <tree/master/vcpkg.json>`, run the following command in the root directory of the PairInteraction repository:

   .. code-block:: bash